 5. Can I test out of general education units?

 Yes.
 The CLEP and DANTES exam may be taken for a maximum of 24 units.
 Exams taken must not be duplicates of any courses taken.
 Duplicate units will not be transferred in.

 6. What day and time are courses offered?

 Early Childhood Education are offered online.

 7. How much is tuition?

 Yes.
 Financial Aid is offered through the FAFSA application.
 Please see the Financial Aid website for further information.

-10. Are scholarships available for Professional Studies students?
+9. Are discounts available for Professional Studies students?

-Five years work experience is preferred, but not required.
-However, students with less than 5 years work experience will be required to write an additional essay as part of the admissions requirements.
+Work experience is preferred, but not required for all Professional Studies Programs.
+Students with less than 5 years work experience applying to the Business program or less than three years work experience applying to the Religion program will be required to write an additional essay as part of the admissions requirements.
 Nursing students have a preferred 1 year work experience requirement in the field of nursing.

 Students are encouraged to apply at any time as classes start every five weeks.
 The priority application deadline is three weeks prior to a class start.